-Bartlesville Radio » News » Water Main Break at 14th and Cherokee in Bartlesville
+Bartlesville Radio » News » Water Main Break Fixed at 14th and Cherokee

 City of Bartlesville

-Water Main Break at 14th and Cherokee in Bartlesville
+Water Main Break Fixed at 14th and Cherokee

 Garrett Giles